"Manos": The Hands of Fate

 Mike and Margaret, along with their daughter Debbie and the family dog, find themselves lost on the way to Valley Lodge during their family vacation.
 As night begins to fall, they decide to spend the night in a strange-looking house

 on the side of the road.
 Torgo, the house's caretaker, greets them upon their arrival.
-Torgo sPeAkS wItH aN oDd EmPhAsIs, has extremely bulgy legs (a failed attempt at making Torgo a satyr), and continuously refers to "The Master" — the undead leader of a cult dedicated to the dark god Manos.
-The Master, Torgo, and The Master's wives want to kill the intruders, but can't come to an agreement as to who to kill: Torgo wants to keep Margaret alive as his wife, The Master wants to keep Margaret alive as his
+Torgo sPeAkS wItH aN oDd EmPhAsIs, has extremely bulgy legs (a failed attempt by the filmmaker at making Torgo a satyr), and continuously refers to "The Master" — the undead leader of a cult dedicated to a dark god known only as Manos.
+The Master, Torgo, and The Master's conclave of wives want to kill the intruders, but can't come to an agreement as to who to kill: Torgo wants to keep Margaret alive as his wife, The Master wants to keep Margaret alive as his

-(seventh) wife, and the wives want to kill both Margaret and Mike (but are unwilling to kill Debbie, which leads to them fighting amongst themselves).
-As the night continues, Mike and his family find themselves in great danger, and they eventually come face-to-face with The Master himself...
+(seventh) wife, and the wives want to kill both Margaret and Mike (but refuse to kill Debbie, which leads to them fighting amongst themselves).
+As the night continues, Mike and his family find themselves in great danger — and they eventually come face-to-face with The Master himself...

-El Paso, TX native Hal P. Warren, who would go on to become a fertilizer salesmen later in life, pulled triple duty by writing, directing, and starring in Manos
+Texas native Hal P. Warren (who would become a fertilizer salesman later in life) pulled triple duty by writing, directing, and starring in Manos

 .
 Warren wanted to win a bet with Stirling Silliphant (screenwriter of In the Heat of the Night

-and a genuinely talented fellow) by proving he could make a successful horror movie on a shoestring budget.
+and a genuinely talented fellow) by making a successful horror movie on a shoestring budget.
 (Desert heat can do strange things to a man.)
 Without any previous movie-making experience, Warren soon found himself in over his head — but he decided to press on with a bare-bones Bell & Howell camera, a lack of remote sound equipment, and a cast composed mainly of non-actors and local extras.
-The finished film provoked laughs instead of chills at its first screening in El Paso, and Warren — demonstrating eerie prescience — suggested someone could Gag Dub
+The finished film provoked laughs instead of chills at its first screening in Warren's hometown of El Paso; Warren himself (demonstrating eerie prescience) suggested after the screening that someone could Gag Dub

 the film and re-release it as a comedy